Warning on air quality

 "In Tasmania there's anywhere from 25 to 50 deaths per year and Launceston would account for most of these," Dr Markos said.

-His estimate is included in the Tamar Valley Airshed report, now before the Launceston City Council.
 The report estimates the cost associated with increased levels of mortality to be $7 million per person.

 "For Launceston this could mean a total cost of up to $175 million if there were 25 premature deaths per year," it says.